phcaguiar/terraform-azure-storageaccount/README.md

 ## How to use

-The following parameters are expected:
+The following parameters are mandatory for all resources:

 - ``storage_account_resource_group_name``: All resources in this module will be created in this resource group.
 Ex: Infrastructure-Common-EC2-DEV
 - ``storage_account_name``: Name of the storage account.